Rated4.8/5 | 1512 reviews

 Indictable Offences

-Serious criminal offences committed in the locality—this includes assault, robbery, serious harassment, and other offences tried in the Crown Court.
+Serious criminal offences committed in the locality; this includes assault, robbery, serious harassment, and other offences tried in the Crown Court.
 A conviction provides strong evidence.

 Important Distinction

-For nuisance/annoyance, you don't need a criminal conviction—evidence of the behaviour is sufficient.
+For nuisance/annoyance, you don't need a criminal conviction; evidence of the behaviour is sufficient.
 For illegal/immoral use or indictable offences, a conviction is required.

 Notice Requirements

-| Situation | Minimum Notice |
+| Situation | Current effect |

 |---|---|

-| Serious cases (violence, drug dealing) | Immediate (court proceedings can begin as soon as notice is served) |
+| Serious cases (violence, drug dealing) | Proceedings can begin as soon as notice is served |

-| With conviction for illegal use | Immediate |
+| With conviction for illegal use | Proceedings can begin as soon as notice is served |

 Notice Content

-Your Section 8 notice (Form 3) must:
+Your Section 8 notice (Form 3A) must:

 - Specify Ground 14 as the ground being relied upon